mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

 ; #F                                             ; or whatever is returned by (newline)
 ```

-It’s strange to think of “bottles of beer on the wall,” as a single word.
+It's strange to think of “bottles of beer on the wall,” as a single word.
 But *the rule is that anything inside double quotes counts as a single word.
-It doesn’t have to be an English word.*
+It doesn't have to be an English word.*

 ---